CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 ## Step 4: Extract Vital Information of Biography Subjects
+Follow the instructions below to collect vital information of the subjects of biographies to categorize individuals into Living People, Contemporary Dead, and Historical People.

 #### Step 4.1: Use SPARQL for Bulk Data Extraction:
 - Go to one of following public endpoints of Wikidata ([According to this paper](https://zenodo.org/records/7185889)):
   1. [Qlever](https://qlever.cs.uni-freiburg.de/wikidata).
 (Smoothest, no time limit).